TerribleProductions/BREACH/README.md

 # BREACH
-BREACH is what we like to call a couch-competitive multiplayer shooter.
-Two players enter an arena, and have to use tactics and the many tools to their disposal to emerge victorious in combat.
+BREACH is a couch-competitive multiplayer shooter.
+Two players enter an arena each with their own distinct characters, and have to use all the tools to their disposal to emerge victorious in combat.
+Rounds are short, packed with intense action and most importantly tons of epic moments.

 [BREACH Website](http://simonfra.se/Breach/)

+## Usage

+BREACH is designed to be played with two Xbox 360 controllers.
+Right and left triggers are used for main and secondary abilities, left bumper is used for movement abilities and the right bumper for defensive abilities.

 ## Images